openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

 * Initially, translation is assumed to be invalid, signified by the MMU to LSU.
 * The translated physical address is formed by combining the PPN from the Page Table Entry (PTE) and the offset from the virtual address requiring translation.
 This send one cycle later due to the additional bank of registers which delayed the MMU’s answer.
 The PPN from the PTE is also shared separately with LSU in the same cycle as the hit.
-* In the case of superpage translation, as in SV32, known as the 4M page, PPN0 of the translated physical address and the separately shared PPN are updated with the VPN0 of the virtual address.
+* In the case of superpage translation, the PPN of the translated physical address and the separately shared PPN are updated with the VPN of the virtual address.

 If a Data TLB (DTLB) hit occurs, it indicates a valid translation, and various fault checks are performed depending on whether it's a load or store request.